 Tetranite is a gamechanger for clinicians striving to improve outcomes across the range of human and animal bone repair applications.
 Currently there is no FDA approved biomaterial with the adhesive, osteo-conductive, and bioresorbable qualities that Tetranite possesses—all qualities which have been proven in existing pre-clinical animal studies.
-Tetranite is poised to become the first commercially available synthetic bone adhesive.
+Tetranite is poised to become the first commercially available synthetic adhesive bone graft.

 Tetranite is an injectable, self-setting material that is highly cohesive enabling it to be placed into a wet surgical environment without being washed away during its application.
 The material hardens within minutes and, during its curing process, forms adhesive bonds to both bone and metallic surfaces.
 As a result, the material is capable of withstanding separation forces when used to adhere bone fragments together or to fixate metallic implants to bone when there is insufficient existing bone contact.
 Given its structural properties, RevBio is developing applications both to augment the fixation strength of existing metal implant devices and also applications for its stand-alone use with possible load-bearing applications.